French coronavirus death toll rises above 30,000

-PARIS, July 10 (Reuters) - France on Friday became the sixth country to report a death toll of more than 30,000 from coronavirus infection.
+PARIS (Reuters) - France on Friday became the sixth country to report a total coronavirus death toll of more than 30,000, with the number of new confirmed cases above 600 for the third day in a row.

 The health ministry said in a statement that 25 people had died from coronavirus infection in the past 24 hours, boosting the cumulative total since early March to 30,004.